 Ritell’s current series of oil paintings are directly influenced by the artwork of Caravaggio.
 In some cases he has intentionally emulated the artist’s composition & lighting by referencing and “contemporizing” the subject matter from his paintings.
 In Gorgon the tattooist is actually branding the subject with a Caravaggio image.
 The Medusa head (Gorgon) on his shoulder gives homage to the artist and acts as an “inside joke” or a direct clue referencing the original painting.

-Russ has exhibited his work in Manhattan, Brooklyn, Harlem, New Jersey and the Hudson Valley.
+Russ has exhibited his work in Manhattan, Brooklyn, Harlem, New Jersey, the Hudson Valley, and Berlin.